gvwilson/thirdbit/_posts/2016/2016-09-13-acm-open-access-policy.md

 <p>
   I noted earlier this week that the ACM was making papers from this year's
   <a href="https://icer.hosting.acm.org/">International Computing Education Research</a> conference
-  freely available&mdash;but only for two weeks, which isn't what anyone else means by "open access" (and is frankly ridiculous).
+  freely available–but only for two weeks, which isn't what anyone else means by "open access" (and is frankly ridiculous).
   I'm therefore grateful to <a href="http://twistedsquare.com/">Neil Brown</a> for pointing out